 Section 11.
 The Board.
 The Board is the governing body with oversight responsibilities over the Academy.
 The parties acknowledge that throughout this Agreement the term "Board" and the term "Academy" are sometimes used interchangeably in some sections for the sole purpose of readability based on the nature and subject-matter of the article/section.
-This Agreement must be approved by the Board and executed by a duly authorized member of the Board (on behalf of the Academy), and by so executing this Agreement the Board acknowledges and accepts all obligations and responsibilities related to the Board as set forth in this Agreement.
+This Agreement must be approved by the Board and executed by a duly authorized member of the Board (on behalf of the Academy), and by so executing this Agreement the Board acknowledges and accepts all obligations and responsibilities related to the Board as set forth in this Agreement, subject to the non-disapproval of the Authorizer.

 Section 12.
 Availability of Funds.
-Notwithstanding any other term or provision in this Agreement to the contrary, CSP shall not be, directly or indirectly, liable to any third party for any cost or expense incurred by the Academy, and CSP shall only be required to perform its responsibilities under this Agreement to the extent that CSP has received such revenues from the Academy pursuant to the terms of this Agreement (excluding Payroll Costs as elsewhere defined in this agreement that are legally owed to staff at the Academy).
+Notwithstanding any other term or provision in this Agreement to the contrary, CSP shall not be, directly or indirectly, liable to any third party for any cost or expense incurred by the Academy that has been pre-approved or budgeted for by the Academy, and CSP shall only be required to perform its responsibilities under this Agreement to the extent that CSP has received such revenues from the Academy pursuant to the terms of this Agreement (excluding Payroll Costs as elsewhere defined in this agreement that are legally owed to staff at the Academy).
 CSP shall, however, remain liable to the Academy for any cost it commits the Academy to without the Board's approval.

 Section 13.
 Information Available to the Public.
-On an annual basis, CSP shall provide the Academy Board all the same information that a school district is required to disclose under section 18(2) of the State School Aid Act, MCL 388.1618(2), for the most recent school fiscal year for which the information is available.
+On an annual basis, CSP shall provide the Academy Board all the same information that a school district is required to disclose under section 18(2) of the State School Aid Act, MCL 388.1618(2) and MCL 380.503(c)(1) of the Code, for the most recent school fiscal year for which the information is available.
 Within thirty (30) days of receipt of this information under section 18(2), the Academy Board shall make this information publicly available on its website, in a form and manner prescribed by the Michigan Department of Education.
 The defined terms in Section 503c of the Code shall have the same meaning in this Agreement.